How to Spend Time with Jesus in the Morning

 “Lord, You are the Lamb of God—praise You!”

-Ephesians 5:18 and 20 tell us that we can be filled in our human spirit with His Spirit by giving thanks.
-We can also thank the Lord based on the Word and for who He is to us in our lives.
+Ephesians 5:18 and 20 tell us we can be filled with the Lord in our spirit by giving thanks.
+Besides the many specific things in our lives we can thank the Lord for, we can also thank Him for who He is to us and what He does, as revealed in the Bible.
 For example:

-“Thank You, Lord Jesus, for Your new mercy to me this morning.”
+“Thank You, Lord Jesus, for Your new compassions to me this morning.”

 “Thank You, Lord, for being my life.”

 “Lord Jesus, thank You for loving me and saving me.”

 “Thank You, Lord Jesus, for being the bread of life to me.”

 Confess your sins